raximan/Primitive-Network-Demonstration-With-C-/README.md

 Nodes pass `Packet` objects along a calculated path until the destination is reached or an error occurs, showcasing how data might be relayed in a simplified network.
 It uses a **probabilistic corruption rate** to randomly alter message payloads and demonstrates how to handle successes or failures at each node.

----

-### Additional CV Project

-**Python TensorFlow Classifier**
-Developed a classification model using TensorFlow to categorize text documents based on their content.
-Created a preprocessing pipeline, trained on a labeled dataset, and evaluated the model’s accuracy.
-This project underscores skills in **data preprocessing**, **neural network training**, and **model validation** for real-world applications.